Christian Cardell Corbet: Essays and Monographs

+Interplay: Tensions and Parallels Between Sport and Art, 2005.

+In 2009 Corbet published his first forensic facial recognition analysis titled "Denys Corbet Forensic Analysis".

 Collections

 Corbet is represented in the permanent collection of the British Museum with a medallion of Queen Elizabeth the Queen Mother.

 Corbet is represented in the permanent collection of the Canadian War Museum with a forensic facial reconstruction of WWI soldier Private Thomas Lawless.

+Corbet is also represented with a bust of Pte Thomas Lawless in the National Museum of Ireland.

 Corbet is collected in the permanent collection of Stirling Smith Art Gallery & Museum with a forensic facial reconstruction of King Robert the Bruce.

 Corbet is represented in the Supreme Court of Canada with his portrait of sculptor Walter Allward.

 Corbet is represented in the Halifax Naval Museum with several sculptures.

+Corbet is also represented in these other institutions: